1993 Torneo Godó

-The 1993 Torneo Godó was the 41st edition of the Torneo Godó annual tennis tournament played on clay courts in Barcelona, Catalonia, Spain and it took place from 5 April until 11 April 1993.
+The 1993 Torneo Godó was the 41st edition of the men's Torneo Godó annual tennis tournament played on clay courts at the Real Club de Tenis Barcelona in Barcelona, Catalonia, Spain and it took place from 5 April until 11 April 1993.

+This event also carried the joint denominations of the Campeonatos Internacionales de España or Spanish International Championships that was hosted at this venue and location, and was 26th edition to be held in Barcelona, also this year Renault becomes the main tournament sponsor replacing Winston and the event carries the joint denomination of Renault Open and is the 1st edition branded under that name.